gpadolina/TimeSeries-notes/TimeSeries/11 - AdvancedForecastingMethods.md

 The total number of Fourier terms for each seasonal period have been chosen to minimize the AICc.
 We will use a log transformation (lambda=0) to ensure the forecasts prediction intervals remain positive.

+#### TBATS models
+An alternative approach uses a combination of Fourier terms with an exponential smoothing state space model and a Box-Cox transformation, in a completely automated manner.
+As with many automated modeling framework, there may be cases where it gives poor results, but it can be a useful approach in some circumstances.

+A TBATS model differs from dynamic harmonic regression in that the seasonality is allowed to change slowly over time in a TBATS model, while harmonic regression terms force the seasonal patterns to repeat periodically without changing.
+One drawback of TBATS models, however, is that they can be slow to estimate, especially with long time series.